 Back to: ACCOUNTING, TAX, & REPORTING

-Asset Coverage Ratio Definition
+How is the Asset Coverage Ratio Used?

 Companies require capital to run their operations, there are two major ways to generate capital for a firm, one is through debt financing and the other is through equity.
 Equity and debt differ in the sense that debt must be repaid to third-party lenders while equity is not repaid.
 The asset coverage ratio tells lenders, banks or other financial institutions whether the assets of a firm can cover its debts in a situation where the earnings of the firm cannot cover its obligations.
 Ordinarily, when a company's earnings are insufficient to pay back debts, such company resorts to selling is assets to generate funds m this ratio measure the financial strength of companies in this event.